canonical/microceph/docs/snap/explanation/canonical-ceph-reference-architecture/architectural-considerations.rst

 <https://documentation.ubuntu.com/observability/track-2/>`_, and for
 management/patching, we recommend using `Landscape
 <https://ubuntu.com/landscape>`_.
 These typically require another three-node
-cluster, which can be colocated with the Juju/MAAS infrastructure nodes where applicable, reducing the total infrastructure footprint.
+cluster, which can be collocated with the Juju/MAAS infrastructure nodes where applicable, reducing the total infrastructure footprint.

 .. _cluster-service-placement: